Seamless Integration into Networking Industry

 By Robert Lewis, CIO, Assurant

-For most businesses today, it is about integration - seamless integration into industry leading productivity software and solutions.
+For most businesses today, it is about integration—seamless integration into industry leading productivity software and solutions.
 Today’s environment demands interoperability among many components for a single solution.
 The more they can be a core part of the solution the better positioned they will be.
-Cyber security is another factor that is front and center for all CIOs.
+Cybersecurity is another factor that is front and center for all CIOs.
 Having stronger security models embedded directly into the solution is necessary.
+Finally, bandwidth, which needs to continue to explode for most businesses.
 Continued improvement in data optimization for networks will be needed as complexity grows in the new solutions.

 Internet of Things